 Yanto was forced to think again.
 He wanted to do something creative that would enable him to use his knowledge.
 "My girlfriend suggested designing cycling clothing.
 Perfect.
 If it didn't work, I could do something else.

 "In April 2008, I began doing sketches and researching fabrics.
-I knew there was a gap in the market for cycle clothing for serious amateurs that functioned well, was durable, fitted properly and looked good.
-A lot of the stuff that was available looked hideous, plus it’s cut for professional cyclists, who are naturally skinnier.
-I wanted to create a cool, desirable brand – clothing people would want to wear, not have to wear."
+I knew there was a gap in the market for cycle clothing for serious amateurs that functioned well, were durable, fitted properly and looked good.
+A lot of the stuff that was available looked hideous, plus it's cut for professional cyclists, who are naturally skinnier.
+I wanted to create a cool, desirable brand - clothing people would want to wear, not have to wear."

 Following extensive prototype development, the first finished clothing items arrived in September 2009.
 "I used my savings and borrowed the rest from friends to fund the launch.
 The more I did, the more determined I was to get the business off the ground."

 Yanto then registered his new business - Le Col. "There were skeptics: it was a big challenge, but sales were good.
 The key challenge was to get the function, look and price of the clothing right.
 I rode almost 9,000 miles in prototype clothing, so I knew how good the product was.
 As a professional athlete, I knew what performance criteria were required.

 "I also understood the market well enough to know what the price points should be and who the customer was – the type of amateur who might spend three or four grand on a bike.
 My products aren't cheap, but they're high quality and you get what you pay for."

 To help raise the brand's profile, Yanto returned to professional cycling in 2009.
 "I registered the Le Col team and we raced on Colnago bikes.
 In 2010, Pendragon Sports came on board as a sponsor and we scaled the team up.
 I'm was really enjoying cycling again," he smiles.